MicrosoftDocs/defender-docs/defender-xdr/device-profile.md

 - **Manage tags** - Updates custom tags you've applied to this device.
 - **Isolate device** - Isolates the device from your organization's network while keeping it connected to Microsoft Defender for Endpoint.
 You can choose to allow Outlook, Teams, and Skype for Business to run while the device is isolated, for communication purposes.
 - **Action center** - View the status of submitted actions.
-Only available if another action has already been selected.
+Only available if another action was selected already.
 - **Restrict app execution** - Prevents applications that aren't signed by Microsoft from running.
 - **Run antivirus scan** - Updates Microsoft Defender Antivirus definitions and immediately runs an antivirus scan.
 Choose between Quick scan or Full scan.
 - **Collect investigation package** - Gathers information about the device.
 When the investigation is completed, you can download it.